Supply Chain Management

 Companies that do not meet our assessment standards or companies that pose a high risk are required to make improvement plans that we assist them in implementing.

 In the chemicals divisions, we assess new and existing suppliers based on ISO 9001 from the perspective of five criteria: management control, safety control, quality control, environmental control, and production control.
 We also strive to ascertain the status of suppliers' CSR initiatives.
-In fiscal 2020, such assessments resulted in Daikin bringing on 11 new suppliers.
 After starting business relationships, we strive to fairly assess suppliers from multiple perspectives, having numerous Daikin representatives negotiate with them and making regular visits to their companies.

-Daikin formulated CSR Action Plan 2020, which is a medium-term plan taking up key CSR themes, as an initiative for the sustainable development of business together with suppliers that runs alongside 'look for good partners' pursuant to our Purchasing Policy.
-This plan proclaims that we will conduct socially responsible procurement as we tackle issues like the environment, human rights, and labor throughout the supply chain.
+Daikin established “build a robust and resilient supply chain that minimizes risks” as the company’s sustainability indicator and target for 2025, as an initiative for the sustainable development of business together with suppliers that runs alongside 'look for good partners' pursuant to our Purchasing Policy.
+This target proclaims that we will conduct socially responsible procurement as we tackle issues like the environment, human rights, and labor throughout the supply chain.

 In April 2017, Daikin formulated its Supply Chain CSR Promotion Guidelines.
 These guidelines aim to further CSR at suppliers and other partners through stable and ongoing growth.
 In addition to standard requirements such as proper management and abidance with laws and regulations, the guidelines urge suppliers to strive to be better in every aspect of CSR, such as improving performance in the environment, quality, occupational safety, and human rights, and abstaining from dealing with companies in war-torn regions, targeting a compliance rate of 100% with the above among both domestic and overseas suppliers.
 Training based on these guidelines is held internally and at suppliers.